vurghunimran/mergen_ai_v2/docs/SURVEY_PRICING.md

 - Students: `1000 + responses * (30 + 3 * questions)`.
 - Institutions & Businesses: `2500 + responses * (50 + 5 * questions)`.
-- Optional detailed AI report: 2000 cents once.
-Basic AI summary included.
+- Optional AI-generated summary: 2000 cents once, available only after the survey finishes and has responses.
+No AI-generated summary is included in the base price.
+Internal report field names remain unchanged for order compatibility.
 - Question allowances: 5, 10, 15, 20, 25.
 Completed response targets: 50, 100, 250, 500, 1000.
 - Q is the explicitly selected allowance.
 The editor permits at least 5 actual questions up to that allowance.
 It does not change the purchased allowance when adding/removing a question, nor round unsupported saved values.